 She/Her

 Catherine Rothrock is the Chief Economist for the Government of Alberta.
-Her team analyzes economic trends and develops forecasts to support budget and fiscal planning for the government.
+She leads a team responsible for developing economic and revenue forecasts to support the government’s budget and fiscal planning.

-Catherine holds a Master’s degree in economics from the University of Guelph.
+Catherine holds a master’s degree in economics from the University of Guelph and a commerce degree from the University of Alberta.